KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Threats to Privacy and Security.md

         - Harder to detect than phishing as the fake website uses the same address as the real website.
     }
     @Tab("Spamming") {
-        - Mass distribution of unwanted messages or adver- tising to email addresses which are collected from sources such as public mailing lists, social media sites, company websites and personal blogs.
+        - Mass distribution of unwanted messages or advertising to email addresses which are collected from sources such as public mailing lists, social media sites, company websites and personal blogs.
     }
     @Tab("Spyware") {
-        - A hidden program that secretly collects personal in- formation about its users and transmits this information to attackers without the users’ knowledge or consent.
+        - A hidden program that secretly collects personal information about its users and transmits this information to attackers without the users’ knowledge or consent.
-        - The collected data can then be used for unautho- rised access to even more of the victim’s data.
+        - The collected data can then be used for unauthorised access to even more of the victim’s data.
         - Examples include literally any product a big tech company has produced in the last decade.
 They know your most embarrassing secrets.
 Be afraid.
     }
     @Tab("Trojan Horse") {
         - A computer program that pretends to be a harmless file or useful application.
-        - Onceitisrun,itdoessomethingharmfulsuchasgiv- ing intruders unauthorised access to the computer instead.
+        - Onceitisrun,itdoessomethingharmfulsuchasgiving intruders unauthorised access to the computer instead.
     }
     @Tab("Unauthorised access") {
-        - The use of data owned by someone else without per- mission.
+        - The use of data owned by someone else without permission.
-        - Arises as a result of privacy and security threats that bypass authentication and authorisation by exploiting software bugs or tricking the user into perform- ing harmful actions.
+        - Arises as a result of privacy and security threats that bypass authentication and authorisation by exploiting software bugs or tricking the user into performing harmful actions.
-        - Unauthorised access to passwords or private infor- mation can lead to identity theft, stolen money, or public embarrassment like your search history.
+        - Unauthorised access to passwords or private information can lead to identity theft, stolen money, or public embarrassment like your search history.
     }
     @Tab("Virus") {
-        - A computer program that attaches itself to a nor- mally harmless program and modifies it.
+        - A computer program that attaches itself to a normally harmless program and modifies it.
         - When the modified program is run by a user, the virus attaches copies of itself to any other programs it can find, “infecting” them.
     }
     @Tab("Worm") {
-        - A computer program that runs automatically and at- tempts to spread by sending copies of itself to other computers.
+        - A computer program that runs automatically and attempts to spread by sending copies of itself to other computers.
         - Unlike a virus, a worm need not attach itself to an existing program.
     }